Wendigo (comics): Powers and abilities

-The Wendigo possesses a variety of superhuman physical abilities as a result of transformation by an ancient mystical curse.
-The curse causes anyone that ingests the flesh of another human, while within the Canadian wilderness, to transform into the Wendigo.
+The Wendigo possesses a variety of superhuman physical abilities and powerful claws as a result of transformation by an ancient mystical curse.
+However, Wendigos usually retain little of their former human personas.
+Sorcerers such as Mauvais and Lorenzo have been able to avoid this aspect of the curse, using magic to gain the power of the Wendigo while maintaining their intelligence.